Steed Malbranque: Fulham

 He eventually made his move to the Premier League in 2001, joining Fulham for a fee believed to be £4.5 million, making his debut in a 3–2 defeat at Old Trafford against Manchester United.
 He went on to score 10 goals in his first season.
 As a result, making an impressive display in his first season at Fulham, Malbranque was described by Christian Damiano, who has kept track of Malbranque's development since he was 13-year-old, as "the number 10 position that Zidane excels at Fulham".

 He became a firm favourite during his five years at the club, playing a total of 211 games and scoring 44 goals, including six appearances and three goals in Fulham's short-lived UEFA Cup campaign in the 2002–03 season.
 He was the top scorer that season with 13 goals that helped save Fulham from relegation.
 He was offered the chance to play for Belgium towards the end of the campaign, having not represented the full France side; however, he turned it down with the hope that he would eventually break into the full French squad.
 He scored in Fulham's 3–1 win over Manchester United at Old Trafford in October 2003.
 During the same month, Malbranque would sign a new four-year contract to keep him at Craven Cottage until 2007.

 On 13 May 2006, after extensive contract talks with the club failed, Malbranque was placed on the transfer list at Fulham after he declared his intention to leave at the end of his contract.
 There was rumoured interest from Reading, Middlesbrough, West Ham United, Manchester City, Everton and Newcastle United, but he opted to sign for Tottenham Hotspur on the deadline day of the transfer window (31 August) for a fee believed to be £2 million, despite an injury that would keep him out for approximately 10 weeks.

-Whilst under contract for Fulham, Malbranque earned the nickname ‘Shagmeister General’ due to the sheer quantity of female companionship he obtained during this period.